Information for Applicants

 The Memphis Veterans Administration Hospital, with 1,000 beds, is one of the largest veterans hospitals in the country.
 In addition, connected to our Veterans Hospital, is a recently completed Veterans Administration Spinal Cord Injury Hospital, with an additional 130 beds.
 Of note, the urology portion of the VA Hospital is approximately 15,000 square feet.
 In this space, we have state-of-the-art equipment, including five operating rooms.
 Each operating room is equipped with OEC urologic fluoroscopy tables, Holmium laser, cryosurgery, transrectal ultrasound, renal and abdominal ultrasound equipment are all available, as well as other state-of-the-art urologic equipment for endourology and laparoscopic urology.
 One of the operating rooms is specifically designed with radiographic equipment for percutaneous surgery.
 One of the other rooms, besides the five operating rooms, contains a second generation Dornier lithotripter for ESWL.
 We also have state-of-the-art video urodynamics performed at the Neurourology suite in the VA Hospital.
 Our VA Hospital is also a regional referral center for stone disease and for prostate cancer.

-The University of Tennessee staffs a fully accredited level one trauma center at The Regional Medical Center, known as The MED.
+The University of Tennessee staffs a fully accredited level one trauma center at Regional One Health, formerly The MED.
 It currently ranks as the second busiest trauma center in the United States.
 All genitourinary trauma is managed by the Department of Urology.
 Residents also run the MedPlex Urology Clinic which is mostly charity based.

 The Methodist University Hospital has 800 bed complexes, primarily utilized for care of private patients, as well as maintaining a very active charity service for resident education.